AquaCheese/TimeTable/README.md

    - **Notes**: Additional information
    - **Color**: Choose a color theme for visual organization
    - **Notifications**: Enable/disable notifications for this specific slot

+### Customizing Your Timetable
+1. Click "Customize Table" to open the customization panel
+2. **Adjust Cell Dimensions**:
+   - Use sliders to resize cell width and height
+   - See changes applied in real-time
+3. **Manage Time Slots**:
+   - Click "Edit Time Slots" to open the time slot editor
+   - Add new slots with "+ Add Slot"
+   - Remove slots with "- Remove Slot"
+   - Drag slots to reorder them
+4. **Customize Appearance**:
+   - Change border styles (solid, dashed, dotted, double)
+   - Adjust grid opacity for better visibility
+5. Click "Apply Changes" to save your customizations

 ### Setting Up Notifications
 1. Click "Enable Notifications" in the Notifications section